particle-iot/compile-action/README.md

 ### Outputs

-* `firmware-binary`: Path to the compiled binary artifact.
+* `firmware-path`: Path to the compiled binary artifact.
 Example: `firmware-argon-2.3.1.bin`
 * `target-`
 * `device-os-version`: The Device OS version that was used for compilation.
 This may differ from the requested version if the requested version is a semver range or `latest` or `latest-lts`.
 Example: `2.3.1`
 * `firmware-version`: The product firmware version integer.
 This output is undefined when sources are not a product firmware.